-Benefits of Potassium (Potassium Chloride) in Pet Food
+Benefits of Potassium For Dogs (Potassium Chloride) in Pet Food

 Sources of Potassium

 If you are feeding your dog quality dry kibble, he is already getting all the potassium he needs.
-On the other hand, those feeding their dogs a raw diet can incorporate fruits and vegetables which are rich in potassium too.
+On the other hand, those who care for and are feeding their dogs a raw diet can incorporate fruits and vegetables which are rich in potassium too.
 Feed him salmon and chicken pieces as well which contain elements of potassium in them.

 A third option is to get your dog potassium pet supplements that contain potassium as part of the ingredients.